Planning a Disney World trip for 2020 or 2021?

-If you choose your dates wisely, you can avoid peak crowd times and make your trip much easier.
+If you choose your dates wisely, you can avoid peak crowd times which means you'll spend less time in lines and more time having fun.

-To help you do that, we've got a Disney World crowd calendar of predicted crowds based on school calendars of many of the biggest districts, holidays, runDisney races, and years of experience being in the parks at all times of the year.
+To help you do that, we've got a Disney World crowd calendar of predicted crowds based on the school schedules of many of the biggest districts, holidays, runDisney races, ticket prices, and years of experience being in the parks at all times of the year.

 Let's dive in...